 Being web developers, we felt that our new website should reflect the most important ideas that we are currently recommending to our clients.

-Quite a bit has changed since 2005 when we originally launched our old site.
+Quite a bit has changed since we originally launched our old site.
 Even though we actively added and updated content in the ensuing years, we decided to re-examine what we thought would be useful to current and prospective clients.
 Also, in the last few years, there has been a significant shift in visual presentation standards, reflected in the new client sites we have developed since 2010.

 At least as important, on-line marketing has grown up quite a bit.
 Even though our firm was born as a marketing and lead generation company in the mid 1980’s, we have backed off from these areas as we transitioned to an on-line services company in the late 1990’s.
 Our primary reasoning was that the on-line marketing tool set was inadequate, and our clients’ customers hadn’t fully made the transition to searching for products and services on the web.
 In today’s world, both of these factors have changed.